top of page

 Nehemiah scratched where they itched inside.
 He told them that God’s name and people were being disgraced because God’s city did not have a fully functional wall.
 He showed them God’s project would be satisfying, fulfilling, joyful, and meaningful, and that they would finish it.

-Principle 3 – Expect opposition
+Principle 3 – When Facing Intimidating Assignments, Expect Opposition

 God’s enemies always oppose His projects.
 Sanballat, Tobiah, and Geshem opposed the rebuilding of the wall.
 They insisted it wouldn’t happen.